Sarah Powrie, STM

 "A Moral Garden 'Out of Olde Feldes': Chaucer's De-allegorized Virtue in the Parliament of Fowls," Modern Philology, forthcoming (University of Chicago Press)

-"Lost and Found in Translation: Updating Chaucer's Status for the Millennial Generation," Studies in Medieval and Renaissance Teaching 22.1 (2015): 1-12.
+"Lost and Found in Translation: Updating Chaucer's Status with the Millennial Generation," Studies in Medieval and Renaissance Teaching 22.1 (2015): 53-64.

 "The Importance of Fourteenth-Century Natural Philosophy for Nicholas of Cusa's Infinite Universe," The American Catholic Philosophical Quarterly 87.1 (2013): 33-53.